star-history/star-history/public/blog/clipboard.md

 ---

-# The Clipboard Project – Remember Anything, Anytime, Anywhere at Breakneck Speed

 The [Clipboard Project](https://github.com/Slackadays/Clipboard) is a new and upcoming open source tool designed to supercharge your productivity by making it easy to remember anything, anytime, anywhere – as if you had a second brain.😎🏖️🐬

 ## Motivation